sjbennett123/polarlarp/content/Modules/strange_alchemy/_index.md

 **Transformations**: None

  **Running Notes**:

-The Forges of Stonewood are important to the lifeblood of the town.
-The Scouts will be looking through the Forge for secrets of Dwarven metallurgy while the 2 Bloody Fist Grunts are attempting to forge something to take back.
-Once all enemies are killed in the main room of the Forge, they will regroup outside and come back in as a group to investigate the “noises” as their 1 reset to simulate another wave.
-This module is designed for lower seasoned adventurers
+The Alchemy Lab of Stonewood is a crucial part of its defense against the hordes of night creatures.
+This module is a LITERAL bullet hell!
+When they are engaged and the Revenants rise from the ground, Orange packets will fly in mass!
+The NPCS are waiting on them for this one in ambush style.
+Grunts and Undead Alchemist reset 3 times each.
+The Shamans will reset **ONCE.** Grunts should form a wall to take PC packets and protect the NPC casters.
+Shaman should focus on healing and disabling PCs with status effects.
+Celestial shaman should blow the players up with blasts.
+The NPCs may appear behind the players and start from outside the mod shack where they players entered to simulate being surrounded.
+This module is designed for more seasoned adventurers or mid-range adventurers with veterans tagging along.